leandromorera/speech-recognition-spanish/README.md

 # speech-recognition-spanish

-#Please use the following dataset:
+You can use the following dataset: https://www.kaggle.com/bryanpark/spanish-single-speaker-speech-dataset
-https://www.kaggle.com/bryanpark/spanish-single-speaker-speech-dataset

 transcript.txt must be formated by the file (DB/converter.py)